wenhaotan1996/RestaurantOrderChatbot/README.md

 # RestaurantOrderChatbot

 ## To run the chatbot:
-You would need to have [Rasa](https://rasa.com/docs/rasa/installation/) and python [virtualenv](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) installed
-Run the following commands in order:
+You would need to have [Rasa](https://rasa.com/docs/rasa/installation/) Run the following commands in order:
-Train the model: `rasa train`
 Start the actions server: `rasa run actions`
 On a seperate terminal run chatbot interface: `rasa shell`

 ## Conversation Flows Gauranteed to Work for Testing
 Flow #1: complete the order with a combo (one burger, one medium drink, with fries)
 - Greet the chat bot: `->hi`
-- Ask how to order: `->how do I order`
+- Ask how to order: `->How do I order`
 - Ask about the combos: `->What combos do you have`
-- Order one of the three combo: `->combo three`
+- Order one of the three combo: `->I would like a combo three`
+- Ask about drinks options: `->What drinks do you have`
-- Specify the drink for this offer with one of the drink options: `->diet coke`
+- Specify the drink for this offer with one of the drink options: `->I would like a diet coke`
-- Ask the bot for the price of the current order: `->get price`
+- Ask the bot for the price of the current order: `->How much is my order`
+- Abort current order and start a new one to test the other flow: `->I would like to start a new order`

 Flow #2: complete the order with items directly
 - Greet the chat bot: `->hi`
 - Ask about burgers: `->What burgers do you have`
-- Order one of the three burgers: `->double double`
+- Order one of the three burgers: `->I would like a double double`
 - Choose "no fires" options for the order: `->no fries`
 - Ask about drinks options: `->What drinks do you have`
-- Order one of the drinks: `->Coke`
+- Order one of the drinks: `->I would like a Coke`
 - Select a size: `->Medium`
-- Ask the bot for the price of the current order: `->get price`
+- Ask the bot for the price of the current order: `->How much is my order`

 Other features (could be asked throughout any conversation flow):
-- Ask the bot to repeat what you have so far: `->repeat order`
+- Ask the bot to repeat what you have so far: `->Repeat my order`
-- Ask the bot to calculate price for your order: `->get price`
-- Abort current order and start a new one: `->new order`
 - Chat about the weather: `->The weather today is wonderful`
 - Compliment the bot: `->You are wonderful`